TUM-DSE/research-work-info/registration/README.md

     -  **Guided Research/IDP registration** is allowed *only* at the beginning of each semester.

 - **Registration:**
-Thesis now need to be registered through: https://portal.cit.tum.de/ The advisor should create the thesis.
+The thesis now needs to be registered through https://portal.cit.tum.de/ The advisor should create the thesis.
 The system will then ask the student for confirmation.
 Once both parties have accepted the thesis, it will be reviewed by the administration.

+**IMPORTANT:** Update the active research work database [https://github.com/TUM-DSE/research-work-archive/blob/main/active_theses.md].

 - **Duration:** After the registration process, the clock starts!
 The standard stipulated time limit for your research work is as follows: